w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > “...a predictive model serves precisely to pull the future into the present.”[^1]

 To stand McLuhan[^13] on his head: maybe the message has hijacked the medium, encoding a strategy for self-regulation and self-replication via exploitation of negentropy.
 Or maybe that's not right and some model nobody has conceived of yet would better serve us.
-Regardless, bespoke abstractions &mdash; which may not be extracted easily, if at all, from strictly physical and chemical processes &mdash; are useful in the modeling of biological systems.
-In some cases derivations may be possible in principle, but remain infeasible given the current state of the art, in much the same way Jonas and Kording have shown modern neuroscience incapable of deriving the global function of a microprocessor from its underlying physical and logical structure.[^14]
+Some derivations may be possible in principle or in the presence of privileged information, but remain infeasible given the current state of the art; Jonas and Kording, for instance, have shown modern neuroscience incapable of deriving the global function of a microprocessor from its underlying physical and logical structure.[^14] But bespoke abstractions &mdash; which may not be extracted easily, if at all, from strictly physical and chemical processes &mdash; are useful in the modeling of biological systems.
+Some causal models may truly be irreconcilable by formal means.

 To Bach, Turing’s test is for us, not the machine[^10]: we will not understand life or intelligence until we can make it, if we can make it at all.
 In this way, the aims of synthetic biology and artificial intelligence appear to converge: to more and more elaborate manipulation, if not ultimately to synthesis, of life.
-These are dangerous games which we are now compelled to play precisely because we have manipulated the biosphere with increasingly wild abandon for the last several hundred years.

-This is not an enviable situation, but it isn't a boring one.
+This is a risky game, and we are now compelled to play it precisely because we have manipulated the biosphere with increasingly wild abandon for the last several hundred years.
+It's not an enviable situation, but it isn't a boring one.

 ---